 - A full bladder

 Your blood pressure is lower when you have an empty bladder.
-Your systolic blood pressure (the second number in a blood pressure reading, for example 119/79mmHg) can increase 10 to 15mmHg when your bladder is full.
+Your systolic blood pressure (the first number in a blood pressure reading, for example 119/79mmHg) can increase 10 to 15mmHg when your bladder is full.

 - Foods with tyramine